Jim Caviezel: Political views

 Caviezel is publicly against abortion.
-In 2006, Caviezel was featured with actress Patricia Heaton and Missouri athletes Kurt Warner and Mike Sweeney in an advertisement opposing Missouri Constitutional Amendment 2, which allowed any form of embryonic stem cell research and therapy in Missouri that is otherwise legal under federal law.
-He began the advertisement by saying, "Le-bar nash be-neshak" (Aramaic for "(to) the Son of Man with a kiss"), a reference to Judas's betrayal of Jesus Christ and a phrase used in the Gospel According to Luke.
-(In the advertisement, the line did not include a translation into English.)
+In 2006, Caviezel was featured with actress Patricia Heaton and Missouri athletes Kurt Warner and Mike Sweeney in an advertisement opposing Missouri Constitutional Amendment 2, which allowed any form of embryonic stem cell research and therapy in Missouri.
+He began the advertisement by saying, "Le-bar nash be-neshak" (Aramaic for "(to) the Son of Man with a kiss"), a reference to Judas's betrayal of Jesus Christ and a phrase used in the Gospel of Luke.
+In the advertisement, the line did not include a translation into English.
 Caviezel closed the commercial with the line, "You know now.
 Don't do it.
 Vote no on 2."
 The advertisement was a response to a commercial featuring Michael J. Fox, who favored embryonic stem cell research.